mozilla/meao/_posts/2017-12-05-kuma-report.md

  {{ site.baseurl }}/public/images/kuma/2017-11-gzip.png
  "71% drop from 0.57s to 0.16s due to GZip")

-Heavy load due to scraping caused a 6 downtimes totaling 35 minutes.
+Heavy load due to scraping caused 6 downtimes totaling 35 minutes.
 We worked to improve the performance of unpopular pages that get high traffic from scrapers, such as document list views
 ([PR 4463](https://github.com/mozilla/kuma/pull/4463) from